Stabilizer R\'enyi Entropy and Conformal Field Theory: Stabilizer R e nyi Entropy in Critical States

 \subsection{Mutual SRE}

-The path-integral formalism can also be applied to the mutual SRE by adding a boundary condition changing point in the replicated field theory.
+The path-integral formalism can also be applied to the mutual SRE by adding a boundary-condition-changing point in the replicated field theory.
 Let $\vec{m}_A\in\qty{0,1}^{2l}$ denote the label of Pauli strings in the $l$-qubit subsystem $A=\{1,2,\ldots,l\}$.
 We then obtain the following relation:

 where $I_B=(\sigma^{00})^{\otimes (L-l)}$ is the identity operator in the $(L{-}l)$-qubit subsystem $B=\{l+1,l+2,\ldots,L\}$.
 Since $\sigma^{\vec{m}_A}\otimes I_B$ is still a Pauli string in the total system $\psi$, we can use Eq.~\eqref{eq:paulistring-bellbasis} to write